tfctesting/tfc/README.md

 [endpoint security](https://en.wikipedia.org/wiki/Endpoint_security).
 This configuration uses three computers per endpoint: Encryption and decryption processes are separated from each other onto two isolated computers, the Source Computer, and the Destination Computer.
-These two systems are are dedicated for TFC.
+These two devices are are dedicated for TFC.
 This split [TCB](https://en.wikipedia.org/wiki/Trusted_computing_base) interacts with the network via the user's daily computer, called the Networked Computer.

 Data moves from the Source Computer to the Networked Computer, and from the Networked Computer to the Destination Computer, unidirectionally.
-The unidirectionality of data flow is enforced with a free hardware design
+The unidirectionality of data flow is enforced, as the data is passed from one device to another only through a free hardware design
 [data diode](https://en.wikipedia.org/wiki/Unidirectional_network),
-which is connected to the three computers using one USB-cable per computer.
+that is connected to the three computers using one USB-cable per device.
 The Source and Destination Computers are not connected to the Internet, or to any device other than the data diode.